qooqu/TOP/readme.md

 simple task tracking for teams

 -   full stack app, hand coded with node, express, mongo, passport, and react
--   front end hosted on netlify, CD from github
+-   front end hosted on netlify with CD from github
 -   express app hosted on heroku, db hosted on atlas
 -   heroku might take a minute to warm up